aws-samples/aws-lex-web-ui/lex-web-ui/README.md

     Make sure to add the 'store' variable as the vuex store to your Vue instance or component.

+    The '<lex-web-ui>' component emits 'updateLexState' events everytime the Lex state changes.
+The parent component can handle these events using 'v-on' to grab the current Lex state.

     You will need to import CSS dependencies into your project:
     @import 'node_modules/roboto-fontface/css/roboto/roboto-fontface.css';